-Whether you plan to celebrate Valentine’s day with your significant other, friends, or galentines, this cake is the perfect way to show them you care.
-This cake is made with pink velvet cake layers, which is really just my white velvet cake recipe colored pink!
+Whether you plan to celebrate Valentine’s day with your significant other, friends, or galentines, this pink velvet cake is the perfect way to show them you care.

-It’s frosted with my very favorite frosting recipe, which is super easy to make.
+It’s made with tender pink velvet cake layers (which is really just my white velvet cake recipe) and frosted with cream cheese buttercream.
 If that combination doesn’t say “Happy Valentine’s Day,” I don’t know what does!

-Since love was being baked into each layer of this cake, I decided to torte (horizontally cut) each cake layer, making a seven layer cake.
-I usually use a serrated knife to trim the caramelization from the sides of my layers, and level the top of each cake layer.
+I usually use a serrated knife to trim the caramelization from the sides of my layers and level the top of each cake layer.
 This helps those vibrant colors shine through when you cut into it.

 Marbled Fondant Hearts

-In addition to the love in each layer, I also added some hearts to the side of the cake to really get the point across.
-Since I don’t work with fondant very often, I usually order it online!
+In addition to beautifully torted cake layers, I also added some hearts to the side of the cake.
+Since I don’t work with fondant very often, I usually order premade fondant online!

 I twisted together equal amounts of white, light pink, and hot pink fondant to create a beautiful marbled pattern in my fondant, and used heart shaped cutters to create the different sized hearts.